polkadot-fellows/RFCs/text/0167-snowbridge-circuit-breakers.md

 * **Threshold for opting an asset into a cap.** A "total locked value > N x 100k DOT" rule works as a starting heuristic but ignores assets that are low-TVL but high-volume.
 Worth refining once there's a year of data.
 * **Inflow-side credit timing.** Should inflow credit the cap immediately at deposit, or only after some confirmation period?
 If immediate, a wash-trading attacker could inflate their cap budget by depositing-then-immediately-withdrawing the same asset, paying only gas.
 Probably need a small inflow delay (a few minutes) before the deposit counts toward the cap.
 * **Gas-cost regressivity for capped assets.** Whether the ~10-15k overhead meaningfully shifts the smallest-economical-transfer threshold, and whether that produces a perverse incentive toward uncapped assets for small transfers.
-* **Reset preimage authoring vs on-chain reset extrinsic.** Two paths are available for issuing the `ResetCap` command:
-  * Build it as a governance XCM preimage in the Snowbridge SDK alongside the existing halt/unhalt preimages, submit via OpenGov (hours).
-  * Add an `on_chain_reset_cap(asset, class)` extrinsic on a BH pallet, callable by Fellowship XCM voice (minutes), which builds and dispatches the V1 outbound governance command from pallet code.

-  The companion pause-pallet RFC moves halt/resume on-chain into a pallet for permissionless-speed (halt) and Fellowship-XCM-voice-speed (resume).
-The case for the same move on cap-reset is weaker: cap-reset is fundamentally a deliberate Fellowship decision after investigating *why* the cap tripped, and "wait for OpenGov" arguably is the right cadence rather than a misfeature.
-SDK-only is the proposed starting point; an on-chain reset extrinsic is a future direction if operational experience shows the OpenGov path is too slow in practice.

 ## Future Directions and Related Material

 * **Global aggregate USD cap as a third parallel layer.** Catches multi-asset coordinated drains.
 Would pull an oracle into the path but as a *parallel* check, not replacing the per-asset caps, so oracle manipulation can't bypass the primary defense.
 * **Auto-calibration.** Once per-asset trailing-7-day-median telemetry is observable, the formula `cap = max(5x median, floor)` could be re-applied periodically via a governance batch, replacing the initial TVL-fraction heuristic.
 * **Asset-class default caps at registration.** Add an "asset class" field to the asset registry (stablecoin, ETH-LST, long-tail, etc.) with a per-class default cap multiplier so new asset listings auto-cap at a sensible starting value pending governance refinement.
-* **V2 outbound queue governance bypass (V1-deprecation follow-up).** Cap-reset currently routes through V1's `EthereumSystem`.
-When V1 is deprecated, `CommandV2.ResetCap` will need to exist on the Gateway and the V2 outbound queue will need to gain a governance bypass on its send path.
-Tracked in tandem with the equivalent follow-up in the [Snowbridge Emergency Pause Pallet RFC](./0166-snowbridge-emergency-pause-pallet.md) (PR #166).
 * **Companion RFC:** the [Snowbridge Emergency Pause Pallet RFC](./0166-snowbridge-emergency-pause-pallet.md) (PR #166) specifies the reactive layer that this preventive layer composes with.